norm/github-receiver/README.markdown

 github receiver
 ===============

-A small daemon process to receive github post-receive hooks, and carry out actions based upon them.
+A small script to receive github post-receive hooks, update checkouts and run actions after github repositories are committed to.

-Used either as a stand-alone server process (using `HTTP::Server::Simple`) run via the command-line, or as a CGI script.
+Used either as a stand-alone server process run from the command-line, or as a CGI script from a normal web server.

 Requirements: